Sophie Kinsella on Motivation and Where to Find ItMay 22, 2022

 Sponsor of The Sophie Kinsella Scholarship at The Novelry

 Sophie Kinsella has sold over 45 million copies of her books in more than 60 countries and been translated into over 40 languages.
-The author of the bestselling Shopaholic series as well as ten standalone novels, a YA book, and novels written under the name Madeleine Wickham, we are delighted Sophie Kinsella will be joining us for a Live Q&A with our members on June 13th at 6pm UTC to share her experience and talk about her writing craft.
+She is the author of the bestselling Shopaholic series as well as ten standalone novels, a YA book, and novels written under the name Madeleine Wickham.
 Sophie is also the kind sponsor of a fully-funded place on The Octopus Scheme, our scholarship program at The Novelry, with huge thanks.